INNOVATION THROUGH AUTOMATION

 Cylindrical Robots

 Characterized by their rotary joint at the base and at least one prismatic joint connecting its links.
-They can move vertically and horizontally by sliding.

 Learn More About Cylindrical Robots